CBS News Sunday Morning: Controversy

 Neurologist Steven Novella and paranormal investigator Joe Nickell wrote in separate Skeptical Inquirer articles about Erin Moriarty's lack of skepticism and "complete journalistic fail" over a March 2018 segment in which she showed clips of spoon-bender Uri Geller from the 1980s performing "'psychic parlor tricks'" but instead of explaining to her audience that Geller had been debunked many times, with no mention of the work of James Randi.
 Novella stated of Moriarty "is (most likely) just an old-school journalist who thinks of paranormal pieces as 'fluff' pieces that don't require journalistic rigor."
 In another segment Moriarty interviewed psychic Angela Dellafiora Ford, who claims that she "psychically tracked down fugitive drug smuggler Charlie Jordan in 1989."
 Nickell writes that Moriarty "simply takes Ford at her word" and "gushes" over her.
 Nickell states that Ford's claims are an example of "retrofitting" and incorrect.

 Center for Inquiry (CFI) editor Kendrick Frazier wrote of his disappointment that CBS would air a pro-paranormal segment with Geller and a psychic detective.
 They also classified parapsychologist Dean Radin as a scientist, which he is not.
 In a tweet the next day in response to criticism, Moriarty wrote, "We reported on government experiments with the paranormal – supported by declassified Govt documents.
 We gave time to both those involved and scientists."
 Frazier responded, "Just because some part of the government initiated a bizarre little research program at some point in the past, that is not itself a validation of the claims it was studying."
-Further research by CFI timed the segment and "found it more than 97 percent pro-paranormal and only 3 percent skeptical".
+Further research by CFI timed the segment and "found it more than 97% pro-paranormal and only three percent skeptical".
 In a press release, CFI called the Sunday Morning segment a "regrettable lapse ... in the ... usually objective and reliable coverage." and called on the program to "take steps to correct the record" and to "provide a more truthful and scientifically rigorous view of this topic."